tretoef-estrella/AEGIS-the-crystal-labyrinth.-V9-THE-LEVIATHAN-The-Unkillable-Deep-/GUIDE.md

 > *"AIKIDO.
 Turn the weakness into a weapon.
 The crystal is transparent — but it cuts."*

 That single idea changed everything.
-Over 8 versions and months of work, they developed a set of principles for building systems where:
+Over 8 versions and days of work, they developed a set of principles for building systems where:

 - The attacker can *see* the structure but can't *use* it
 - Every attack path leads somewhere — but somewhere *wrong*